 Hospitals in the UK spend an estimated £950 million on fish each year – they therefore have a tremendous opportunity to support fisheries that are operating sustainably.

 In September 2015, the Department for Health made a landmark commitment – from April 2015 all NHS Hospitals in England are legally-bound to comply with new Hospital Food Standards.
-Including; all fish must be demonstrably sustainable, and fish must be served twice per week
+Including that: all fish must be demonstrably sustainable, and fish must be served twice per week.

-The following hospitals and hospital trusts have signed up to a sustainable fish buying policy, and also to promote sustainable fish to patients, staff and visitors.
+Meanwhile, the following hospitals and hospital trusts have signed up to a sustainable fish buying policy, and also to promote sustainable fish to patients, staff and visitors.
+We applaud them for showing this leadership.

 Bournemouth Hospital provides health care for the residents of Bournemouth, Christchurch, East Dorset and part of the New Forest, with a total population of around 550,000.
 The hospital provides thousands of meals per year to patients, and by signing the Sustainable Fish City pledge is affirming their commitment to sustainability.